CogencyWeb3/Web3MediaPilot/Deliverables/Cogency-Deliverable_2a7.md

 - The digital asset will be owned or will be the person itself - potential risk of malicious enrichment when sharing deliberately.
 - Ability to have more control over the ads.
 If the digital asset is bundled in a web package, you can choose a publisher that you trust regardless if the aggregator is trustworthy.
 - User engagement to foster interaction to help with credibility: if a user is a heavy politics reader, their opinions should have more credibility and influence.
 We should be careful with consent, but [Crumbs](https://crumbs.org/en/?cbs_source=eyeo_blog&cbs_medium=cta&cbs_campaign=crumbs_topics) can help.
-- Consumers are not really worried about their data itself.
+- Consumers are not really worried about sharing their data.
 They are most interested in what they can obtain in exchange for their data (monetisation).
 - Younger users' attention: Gen Z and above.
 Do they care about privacy?
   - [Data privacy summary](https://morningconsult.com/2022/11/09/data-privacy-is-different-for-gen-z/)
   - Gen Z is more interested in data/privacy